Master’s Degrees in Higher Education/Higher Education Administration

 Education Levels of Higher Education/Higher Education Administration Majors

-In 2020-2021, 3,686 master's degrees were awarded to higher education/higher education administration majors.
+During the most recent year for which data is available, 3,339 people earned their master's degree in higher education/higher education administration.
 This earns it the #13 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in higher education/higher education administration at each degree level.